meganz/web-extension/README.md

 ## mega.nz browser extension ##

-This is the repository for our browser extensions, using the WebExtension API for the different browsers <sup>(Chrome, Firefox, ...)</sup>
+This is the repository for our browser extensions, using the WebExtension API for the different browsers <sup>(Chrome, Opera, ...)</sup>

 Thanks to this extension you will reduce loading times, improve download performance, and strengthen security.